heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 Adding more resources to a server:

-- More/better RAM
+- More/better RAM.
-- More/better CPU
+- More/better CPU.
-- More/better storage
+- More/better storage.
 - etc.

 Limited by the hardware: at a certain point, you cannot add more/better